SSAGESLabs/PySAGES/docs/source/installation.rst

 For the latest version of PySAGES, it is possible to deploy simulations with a `docker container <https://hub.docker.com/r/ssages/pysages>`__.
 At the moment we cannot guarantee a stable docker image for PySAGES.

-Our installation tutorial on Google Colab enables you to see how PySAGES, HOOMD-blue, and OpenMM can be built and installed:
+Our installation tutorial on Google Colab shows how PySAGES, HOOMD-blue, and OpenMM can be built and installed:
 `Install Colab <https://colab.research.google.com/github/SSAGESLabs/PySAGES/blob/main/examples/Install_PySAGES_Environment.ipynb>`__